im-tomu/fomu-workshop/README.md

 ### Co-simulation using Verilator

-> This part of the tutorial needs to be executed on a Linux host, with Renode compiled from sources.
+> This part of the tutorial needs to be executed on a Linux host.

 While connecting Renode to a real FPGA gives you some interesting possibilities in testing and debugging your gateware together with your software, there is another usage scenario which is completely hardware independent - connecting functional simulation of the base system in Renode with HDL simulation of a part of the system that is under development.